-Help your Contact Centre Team Leaders do better – Part 2
+Help Your Contact Centre Team Leaders Do Better — Part 2

-In this Part 2 of a 2-part article, I explore the final two barriers to Team Leader success — mastering meaningful conversations and building critical know-how.
+In Part 2, I explore the final two barriers to Team Leader success — mastering meaningful conversations and building critical know-how.

-Common barriers to Contact Centre Team Leader success
+Common Barriers for Contact Centre Team Leaders

 1. Senior Leadership sets or pursues the wrong metrics